JoeDukes/markdown-notes/README.md

         }
     ```
     A list of the [commonly supported languages](https://markdown.land/markdown-code-block)
-* Use asterick, dash, or plus at the start of a line followed by a space for unordered lists
+* Use asterisk, dash, or plus at the start of a line followed by a space for unordered lists
     1. Use numbers with a dot at the start of a line and then a space for ordered lists
     1. And indent for indented new list
     1. Like this one here